ory/oathkeeper/UPGRADE.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 1.0.0-beta.8

+### `noop` authenticator no longer bypasses authorizers/credentials issuers

+The `noop` authenticator is now very similar to `anonymous` with the difference that no anonymous subject is being set.

+Previously, the `noop` authenticator bypassed the authorizer and credential issuers.
+This patch changes that.

 ## 1.0.0-beta.2

 This release introduces serious breaking changes.
 If you are upgrading, you will - unfortunately - need to